-In response to the Covid-19 crisis, many tenants have lost their jobs or are suffering from reduced hours — nearly one quarter (160,000) of Hawaiʻi’s workers filed for unemployment in March alone.
-Over 14,000 people have already signed a petition demanding a rent and mortgage freeze.
+In response to the Covid-19 crisis, many tenants have lost their jobs or are suffering from reduced hours — nearly one quarter (160,000) of Hawaiʻi’s workers filed for unemployment in March 2020 alone.

 File for unemployment with the Hawai'i Department of Labor.
 Even if you are a worker for an online company that doesn't consider you an employee, there are options available with the Department of Labor during this emergency.

 The Hawai'i State Commission on the Status of Women has information that may help.